 Finding Individualized Treatment For Alcohol Abuse And Addiction

 Alcohol abuse can affect testosterone levels in many unhealthy ways.
 Individuals who struggle with alcohol abuse and addiction may find that they are not able to stop using alcohol on their own.
-If this is the case, the best solution is to find individualized treatment for their alcohol use disorder.
+If this is the case, the best solution is to find individualized treatment for alcohol use disorder.
 In some cases, individuals may continue to abuse alcohol because they may fear to experience unpleasant withdrawal symptoms.

 To ensure individuals are as comfortable as possible during treatment, individualized inpatient treatment programs provide comprehensive treatment that will address the physical and psychological aspects of addiction.
 Comprehensive treatment is often comprised of a combination of talk therapies such as dialectical behavior therapy (DBT) and medication-assisted treatments.